Education and Experience Requirements:

 - High School Diploma or GED required.

-- 2 years experience of sheetmetal and/or fabrication experience.
+- 2 years of applicable installation, fabrication or related experience.
+Experience in aerospace industry preferred.

-The Sheetmetal Technician II works under general supervision to safely layout, fabricate and install parts, equipment and fabricated items on aircraft following established operating procedures.
+The Interior Installation Technician II works under general supervision to remove, install, and/or fabricate aircraft interiors, which may include items such as trim, carpet, sound proofing, light structure, cabinetry, panels and other accessories.
 All work performed should be in accordance with company design specifications, quality standards and completed work should meet customer expectations.

-- Coordinate with supervision and Inspection to ensure compliance with internal and FAA paperwork, sign-offs and quality specifications.
+- Coordinate with supervision and Inspection to ensure compliance with Repair Station procedures, internal and FAA paperwork, sign-offs and quality specifications.

 - Use the material tracking system to create parts demand, track squawks and to sign-off work.